neajul/Hosthandleiding/content/3-1_installing_linux.md

 ### Flashing the Image
 We now want to take this image file, and put it on a flash drive like a USB stick or SD card, which we can then use to install Linux.
 This process is called *flashing*.

-### Flashing if your target computer is an SBC
+### Flashing if your target computer is a single board computer
 There are several tools to do this.
 If your **target computer** is a single board computer, or a native PC that's BIOS-based, the easiest way is probably [balenaEtcher](https://www.balena.io/etcher/), which is free and available for Windows, macOS and Linux.

 It's pretty straight forward: after downloading balenaEtcher to your **working computer**, plug in your flash drive and open balenaEtcher.
 Select `Flash from File`, then locate the installer image you extracted in the previous step (it should be an `.iso` file).
 Then select your flash drive as a target and click `Flash!`

-> ⚠️ This will erase all the data on the selected target.
+> This will erase all the data on the selected target.
 Double check if you have selected the correct target drive and if there are **really** no files on there that you don't want to lose.

 ### Flashing if your target computer is a native PC
 If your target computer is a BIOS-based native PC, you can use balenaEtcher as explained in the previous step.
 However, if your target computer is UEFI-based, things are slightly more complicated.